-Codify the right to abortion There is no Supreme Court ruling that has been subjected to such a well-organized and well-funded attack as Roe v.
+Preserve the right to abortion Most Americans support the right to abortion under Roe v.
 Wade.
-If Roe is overturned, which could happen soon, state law controls the issue.
-And many states still have laws on the books that could automatically criminalize all abortions.
-Without access to safe, legal abortions, some people will die while others will be prosecuted.
+If the Supreme Court overturns or greatly diminishes Roe, state law will control the issue.
+Without access to safe, legal abortions, some women will die while others will be unjustly prosecuted.
 Several states have enacted laws to codify the right to abortion, and all others should do the same.
 Increase the number of abortion providers Both aspiration abortions and the abortion pill are extremely safe and simple.
 Aspiration abortion is one of the safest medical procedures in the nation while medication abortion is safer than Tylenol, aspirin or Viagra.
 The American College of Obstetricians and Gynecologists (ACOG) recommends allowing advanced practice clinicians (APCs)-nurse practitioners, certified nurse-midwives and physician assistants-to perform aspiration abortions and supervise medication abortions.
 States should permit both.
 Encourage the use of long-acting reversible contraceptives (LARCs) The Colorado Department of Public Health and Environment reported that the state's teen birth rate was nearly cut in half during the first five years of its Family Planning Initiative, which increases access to long-acting reversible contraceptives (IUDs and implants).
 Both the birth rate and abortion rate for women ages 15-19 fell 48 percent from 2009 through 2014.
 LARCs are 20 times more effective in preventing pregnancy than the pill, contraceptive patch, or vaginal ring, yet only a small percentage of women use LARCs.
 Every state and city should adopt policies to increase access to LARCs.